awsdocs/amazon-ses-developer-guide/doc-source/faqs-metrics.md

 ### Q1\.
 How does open tracking work?<a name="sending-metric-faqs-opens-q1"></a>

 At the bottom of each email sent through Amazon SES, we insert a 1 pixel by 1 pixel transparent GIF image\.
-Each email includes a unique reference to this image file; when the image is opened, Amazon SES can tell exactly which message was opened and by whom\.
+Each email includes a unique reference to this image file; when the image is downloaded, Amazon SES can tell exactly which message was opened and by whom\.

 The addition of this tracking pixel does not change the appearance of your email\.